bcarterterp/Flap/README.md

 To run a test, launch the app first via the launch configuration titled:
 - Integration Tests: Launch App

-Then, navigate to your test file and run each test via the play button aforementioned.
-All tests in a tet file can be run by clicking the play button at the start of a group.
+Then, navigate to your test file and run each test via the play button.
+All tests in a test file can be run by clicking the play button at the start of a group.

-Flutter test files do not restart app state between each test.
+Flutter test files do not restart the app state between each test.
 Meaning, a new test file needs to be created for each unrelated scenario.
 For this reason, organisation of tests should include folders for each screen, with all test files contained therein.

-This project follows the Page Object Model structure, with each screen having a
+This project follows the Page Object Model structure, with each screen having a screen file which should define all screen elements for reuse in all test files, as well as screen-specific test files.